- Nikolaos Zacharias, MD, FACOG

 - Assistant Professor of Maternal-Fetal Medicine and Obstetrics & Gynecology

 - University of Texas Health Science Center at Houston (UTHEALTH) and McGovern Medical School

 Mortality rates in the perinatal period are used to evaluate the outcome of pregnancy and monitor the quality of perinatal (prenatal and neonatal) care.
 The perinatal mortality rate encompasses late fetal and early neonatal mortality.

 Live birth — Live birth is defined as complete expulsion or extraction from the mother of a product of human conception, irrespective of the duration of pregnancy, which shows any evidence of life (ie, heartbeats, umbilical cord pulsations, breathing, or voluntary muscle movement), regardless of whether the umbilical cord has been cut or the placenta is attached.
 Heartbeats should be distinguished from transient cardiac contractions and breathing distinguished from fleeting respiratory efforts or gasps.

 Fetal death (stillbirth) — A fetus is defined from weeks after conception until term while in the uterus.
-Death of the fetus occurs prior to complete expulsion or extraction from the mother, irrespective of the duration of the pregnancy, that is not an induced pregnancy termination.
+Death of the fetus occurs prior to complete expulsion or extraction from the mother, irrespective of the duration of the pregnancy, which is not an induced pregnancy termination.
 Fetal death is indicated by no signs of life after delivery (eg, heartbeats, umbilical cord pulsations, breathing, or voluntary muscle movement, as noted above).
 Heartbeats should be distinguished from transient cardiac contractions, and breathing from fleeting respiratory efforts or gasps.
 (See "Fetal death and stillbirth: Incidence, etiology, and prevention".)

 - National Center for Health Statistics www.cdc.gov/nchs (Accessed on July 20, 2011).